 There are some people who believe that if someone has one shorter leg than the other, it may cause pelvic torsion.
 Chronic pelvis pain may be a symptom of a different illness, or it might be a condition in itself.
 Women, who are pregnant often suffer with pelvis pain, which is often relieved once they give birth.
 Sitting posture is vital and we recommend that a pelvic retraining chair is used which helps to maintain good pelvic and back alignment when sitting.
 There are only a few on the market, we recommend this chair for pelvic and back pain.
 We also recommend these 5 unbelievably easy exercises to help with correction of your pelvic torsion

 Causes of pain

 It is often hard to find the cause of pelvis pain.
 If the cause is found, then treatment will revolve around it.
 However, if there is no cause found, then treatment focuses on managing the pain.
 A Physiotherapist or Osteopath can help by massaging the spine and helping with spinal alignment.
 If someone is suffering from pain, it could be that their spine is misaligned.
 Spinal alignment will help to relieve such pain.

 Solutions for pelvic torsion

-Physiotherapy may concentrate on exercises that a person can practise to relieve?the?pain.
+Physiotherapy may concentrate on exercises that a person can practice to relieve the pain.
 There are a few things to consider when going for therapy.
-If you are interested in treating the pain, but not the underlying condition, then it might be worth just sticking with pain-killing medication but this is not advisable.?Osteopaths?can help?with?pain, but they also help the underlying condition, which is a better long-term solution.
-They help the person holistically on many different levels, viewing?the person spiritually, physically and emotionally.
+If you are interested in treating the pain, but not the underlying condition, then it might be worth just sticking with pain-killing medication but this is not advisable.
+Osteopaths can help with pain, but they also help the underlying condition, which is a better long-term solution.
+They help the person holistically on many different levels, viewing the person spiritually, physically, and emotionally.
 In addition, they may suggest lifestyle and exercise changes.

 For more information about Pelvic Torsion